 Use Fungi-Nail Toe & Foot (undecylenic acid and derivatives cream and ointment) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Do not take Fungi-Nail Toe & Foot (undecylenic acid and derivatives cream and ointment) by mouth.
 Use on your skin only.
 Keep out of your mouth, nose, and eyes (may burn).

 - Wash your hands before and after use.
 Do not wash your hands after use if putting this on your hand.

 - Clean affected part before use.
 Make sure to dry well.

 - Put a thin layer on the affected skin.

 - Do not use to treat diaper rash.

 - Do not use coverings (bandages, dressings, make-up) unless told to do so by the doctor.

-- For athlete's foot, be sure to get Fungi-Nail Toe & Foot in the areas between the toes.
+- For athlete's foot, be sure to get Fungi-Nail Toe & Foot (undecylenic acid and derivatives cream and ointment) in the areas between the toes.